 Remicade (infliximab) is a biologic medicine that helps the pain and swelling of arthritis.
-It works by blocking TNF (Tumor Necrosis Factor), a type of signalling protein (called a cytokine), that is involved in systemic inflammation.
-Remicade belongs to a class of similar medications called “Anti-TNF” agents.
+It works by blocking Tumor Necrosis Factor (TNF), a type of signalling protein (called a cytokine), that is involved in systemic inflammation.
+Remicade belongs to a class of similar medications called Anti-Tumor Necrosis Factor agents.

 A typical starting dose for Remicade is 3-5 mg per kilogram of body weight.
 The dose may be increased over time.

 Patients start by receiving infusions on week 0, week 2, and week 6.
 After that, they receive infusions every 6 to 8 weeks depending on their doctor’s prescription.

 Some patients start to feel better quickly with Remicade, but in others, it can take a little longer.

 It’s important for patients starting this medication to give it some time and keep receiving infusions as prescribed by their doctor.

 The manufacturer of Remicade offers a support program to Canadian patients that are prescribed the medication:

 Remicade can make it a bit harder for people to fight off infections.

 Patients taking this medicine should call their doctor they have a fever, think they have an infection, or have been prescribed antibiotics to treat an infection.